tomcritchlow/tomcritchlow.github.io/_posts/2018-10-26-ways-of-seeing.md

 The naming of things is incredibly powerful.
 First a group will create language as shortcuts for ideas and values - ways of thinking.
 But gradually this language starts to create the group.
 First the group creates the language and then the language creates the group.
 Language is the reinforcing feedback loop of culture.

-There are two extensions from this - firstly that using the wrong language can alienate you from a group.
+There are two extensions from this - firstly that **using the wrong language can alienate you from a group**.
 As a consultant I try hard to use a variety of definitions, terminology and linguistic approaches.
-Using the wrong term once is no big deal, consistently referring to the concept that the group has learned to reject will get your ideas rejected.
+Using the wrong term once is no big deal, but **consistently referring to the concept that the group has learned to reject will get you rejected as well**.

-Secondly - a skilled meme-artist can create new language for groups.
-Language that has embedded values, ideas or bias from the consultant.
+Secondly - **a skilled meme-artist can create new language for groups.
+Language that has embedded values, ideas or bias from the consultant**.

-My friend [Brian](https://twitter.com/itsbdell) calls this noticing and naming.
-It's the essential task of the consultant to pay close attention and then attach new language to important ideas.
+My friend [Brian](https://twitter.com/itsbdell) calls this skill noticing and naming.
+It's the essential task of the consultant to pay close attention and then attach new language to important ideas{% include tufte-sn.html id="naming" content="My friend Thomas makes a good point here however that you need to be careful not to go overboard - attempting to add large amounts of language to a team will create confusion." %}.
 By naming things you can drive attention to what's important and hence shape the way an organization behaves.

 For a wonderful poetic read on the power of language in organizations I'd encourage you to read Notes on the Role of Leadership and Language in Regenerating Organizations, a.k.a.
 [The Little Grey Book](http://pangaro.com/littlegreybook.pdf).